 - Nickel is found in costume jewelry, and belt buckles.
 Watches, zippers, snaps, and hooks on clothing may also contain nickel.

 Many types of cosmetics can cause allergic contact dermatitis.
-Permanent hair dyes that contain paraphenylenediamine are frequent causes.
+Permanent hair dyes that contain paraphenylenediamine are often causes.
 Other products that may cause problems include dyes used in clothing, perfumes, eye shadow, nail polish, lipstick, and some sunscreens.

 What are the symptoms of contact dermatitis?